Answered By: Emily Dahlen Last Updated: Jan 10, 2018 Views: 580

-Walden Center for Student Success (WCSS) courses are (typically) optional courses offered by the Academic Skills Center.
+Walden Center for Academic Excellence (CAEX) courses are (typically) optional courses offered by the Academic Skills Center.
 These courses are designed to foster academic skill development for Walden students.
 These courses often focus on developing skills in critical thinking, writing, and reading.

 If you have had an Academic Integrity concern raised in a course, your program administrators may have contacted you regarding the need to take a course from the Walden Center for Student Success to assist in developing a specific skill set.

-You can find out more information about the WCSS courses on the Academic Skills Center's WCSS courses and workshops website.
+You can find out more information about the CAEX courses on the Academic Skills Center's CAEX courses and workshops website.

 - Self-assessment quiz